The Master of Science in Computer Science is a broad-based degree offering students

 - submit official transcripts showing an acceptable GPA in previous academic work.

-The Master of Science in Computer Science requires completion of a minimum of 30-36 semester hours (thesis option) or 36 hours (non-thesis option).
+The Master of Science in Computer Science requires completion of 30-36 semester hours (thesis option) or 36 hours (non-thesis option).

 Two options are available: The thesis option and the non-thesis option.
 Students pursuing either option must meet the following requirements: